Odin tattoos are especially popular for men, but he’s someone any gender can engage with if they feel a special attachment to him.

 With a few exceptions, most Odin tattoos are going to be rather large.

-To capture an epic warrior, you need to give him a little wiggle room.
+To depict an epic Viking, you need to give him a little wiggle room.

 Here, we’ve chosen some of the best placements for your Odin tattoo.